Best women’s hiking pants: freedom of movement and warmth in the wild

 Gym+Coffee All-In 3.0 Full Length Leggings | $91 (US) / £65 (UK) | N/A | Full length leggings | Hiking, trail running, rock climbing |

-What to look for in the best women's hiking pants
+How to choose women's hiking pants

 Like any article of clothing in your closet, what makes for the best women's hiking pants is a very subjective experience and a lot of it comes down to personal preference.
 There are, however, certain factors to consider that will influence your choice, like where you'll be hiking, at what time of year and the climate.